-The Health Promotion Board and the Agri-Food and Veterinary Authority of Singapore will follow up on cases of misrepresentation of the nutrition information on any food product.
+The Health Promotion Board and the Singapore Food Agency of Singapore will follow up on cases of misrepresentation of the nutrition information on any food product.

-For the purpose of application for the Healthier Choice Symbol, reports obtained through the forms of analysis outlined in Section 1, as well as product recipes, ingredient listing and a sample of the food product are to be submitted on request to Healthy Food and Dining Division for verification.
+For the purpose of application for the Healthier Choice Symbol, reports obtained through the forms of analysis outlined in Section 1, as well as product recipes, ingredient listing, and a sample of the food product are to be submitted on request to Healthy Food and Dining Division for verification.
 Each product report shall include the following information:

-- i) Name of food product

-- ii) Analysis of declared nutrients

-- iii) Method of analysis

-- iv) Name and address of laboratory or company, which conducted the analysis and

-- v) Contact name and telephone number of the person from the food company and representative.
+- i) Name of food product (ensure it corresponds with product name on product packaging) - ii) Analysis of declared nutrients - iii) Method of analysis - iv) Name and address of laboratory or company, which conducted the analysis and - v) Contact name and telephone number of the person from the food company and representative.